Kozel-SD/js-basic/README.md

 process.stdin.on('keypress', key => {
 	switch (key) {
 		case 'g':
-			// Promise returned by runTaskAsync if the task is being run, or null otherwise. log(worker.currentRun);
+			// Promise returned by runTaskAsync if the task is in progress, or null otherwise. log(worker.currentRun);
 			break;
 		case 'p':